bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 Additional metadata may be included as in
 [any TSV file](../common-principles.md#tabular-files) to specify, for example, the units of the recorded time series.
-Please note that, in contrast to other TSV files in BIDS, the TSV files specified for physiological and other continuous recordings *do not* include a header line.
-Instead the name of columns are specified in the JSON file (see `Columns` field).
-This is to improve compatibility with existing software (for example, FSL, PNM) as well as to make support for other file formats possible in the future.
-As in any TSV file, column names MUST NOT be blank (that is, an empty string), and MUST NOT be duplicated within a single JSON file describing a headerless TSV file.

 Example `*_physio.tsv.gz`: